Tarunn06/DeepAuth-Detection-and-Creation/README.md

-# IntegriScan using Deep Learning (ResNext and LSTM)
+# DeepAUth Detection and Creationg using Deep Learning (ResNext and LSTM)